-According to the World Health Organization (WHO) recommendations, every suspected malaria case should be confirmed by microscopy or a rapid diagnostic test before treatment.
+According to the WHO recommendations every suspected malaria case should be confirmed by microscopy or a rapid diagnostic test (RDT) before treatment.

-Parasitological diagnostics, a classic overview of thin and thick blood smear colored according to Giemsa, remain the "gold standard" of diagnostics.
+Parasitological diagnostics, a classic overview of thin and thick blood smear colored according to Giemsa, remains the "gold standard" of diagnostics.
 Thin and thick blood smear consists of a thick layer of lysed red blood cells.
-The blood elements, including parasites, are more concentrated, so the thick blood smear allows a more efficient detection of parasites even in small numbers (increased sensitivity).
-Morphology and the ratio of parasites to erythrocytes are preserved, so the typical forms of individual parasites can be identified.
+The blood elements, including parasites, are more concentrated so, thick blood smear allow a more efficient detection of parasites even in small numbers (increased sensitivity).
+Morphology and the ratio of parasites with erythrocytes are preserved, so the typical forms of individual parasites can be identified.
 In the thin blood smear, the degree of parasitemia, the appearance of pigments in leukocytes, the number of thrombocytes, and other possible hematological changes can be assessed as well.
-A well-educated parasitologist, standardized laboratory procedures, and enough time to review are preconditions for quality performance reviews [8].
+A well-educated parasitologist, standardized laboratory procedures, enough time to review are preconditions for quality performance reviews [8].

-Rapid diagnostic tests detect specific antigens (proteins, enzymes) of malaria parasites.
-Some of the tests can detect only one species (P. falciparum), while others detect multiple species (P. vivax, P. malariae, and P. ovale).
-Immunochromatographic tests can target the histidine-rich protein 2 of P. falciparum, a pan-malarial plasmodium aldolase, and the
+Malaria Rapid Diagnostic Tests [RDT] detect specific antigens (proteins, enzymes) of malaria parasites.
+Some of tests can detect only one species (P. falciparum) while others detect multiple species (P. vivax, P. malariae and P. ovale).
+Immunochromatographic tests can target the histidine-rich protein 2 of P. falciparum, a pan-malarial plasmodium aldolase, and the parasite specific lactate dehydrogenase.
+Studies have found that the sensitivity was between 86.7-93.4%, while the specificity was estimated at 98.2% to 99.3% [8-11].